-[110] 4.1.
+4.1.
 Land Use

 - 4.1.1.
-Commercial activities should be limited, and low-density residential land use should be supported within existing residential areas.
-This policy supports the community's request to reclaim the historic low-density residential development pattern and will provide additional opportunity for affordable infill housing on existing vacant lots. - 4.1.2.
-Development within predominantly residential areas should be limited to compatible land uses.
+Limit commercial activities and support low-density residential land use within existing residential areas.
+This action supports the community's request to reclaim the historic low-density residential development pattern and will provide additional opportunity for affordable infill housing on existing vacant lots. - 4.1.2.
+Development within predominantly residential areas must be limited to compatible land uses.
 Martineztown/ Santa Barbara has included residential use since its inception, and the protection of residential areas should be a high priority in order to provide for the health, safety, and well-being of its residents.
 All commercial activity, especially adjacent to residential areas, should be limited to land uses compatible with residential use and buffered with appropriate landscaping. - 4.1.3.
-A mix of uses should be promoted in appropriate locations, such as along Mountain Road and Edith Boulevard and at key intersections, that contributes to the vitality and sustainability of the traditional village character of the neighborhood, offering services and employment opportunities to residents.
+Promote a mix of uses in appropriate locations, such as along Mountain Road and Edith Boulevard and at key intersections, that contributes to the vitality and sustainability of the traditional village, offering services and employment opportunities to residents.

 - 4.1.4.
-A mixed-use Neighborhood Activity Center should be developed along Mountain Road from Edith Boulevard to the NMRX to reflect the mixed-use character of this traditional village.
-This Neighborhood Actiity Center should incorporate a plazuela (small plaza) with visual art to commemorate the crossroads of the Carnuel Trail and the Camino del Lado (a portion of the Camino Real).
+Develop a mixed-use Neighborhood Activity Center along Mountain from Edith to the NMRX to reflect the mixeduse character of this traditional village.
+Incorporate a Plazuela (small plaza) with visual art to commemorate the crossroads of the Carnuel Trail and the Camino del Lado (a portion of the Camino Real).
 Development of an activity center at this important location would preserve and protect single family residential areas by providing opportunities for neighborhood scale retail, services, and housing outside of primarily residential areas.
 A plazuela with public art commemorating the rich cultural history of the neighborhood by emphasizing the historic relevance of the crossroads.
 The plazuela would provide an open gathering space for the community and define the pedestrian realm in an excessive public right of way.
 Designed to reflect traditional community character, this center would serve as a recreational and social focal point for the neighborhood. - 4.1.5.
-Mixed uses should be incorporated along Lomas Boulevard (from Broadway Boulevard west to the Plan boundary) and along Broadway Boulevard.
-A shift from commercial to mixed uses would buffer the lower-density, single-family residential areas from traffic on Broadway Boulevard while providing a transition from higher-density development to lowerdensity, single-family development.
+Encourage mixed uses along Lomas Boulevard (from Broadway west to the Plan boundary) and along Broadway Boulevard.
+A shift from commercial to mixed uses would buffer the lowerdensity, single-family residential areas from traffic on Broadway Boulevard while providing a transition from higher-density development to lowerdensity, single-family development.
 These are prime locations for higher density mixed use development along corridors, especially given the transit service on both boulevards.
-Mixed use development would also allow new affordable infill and marketrate housing.
+Mixed use development would also allow new affordable infill and market-rate housing.
 As redevelopment occurs, design regulations will ensure landscaping and some preservation of open space to provide additional buffering to the residential community.

 - 4.1.6.
-Properties along Broadway Boulevard should incorporate landscape buffers to create a more pedestrian friendly environment along the ROW and help buffer nearby residential areas from non-residential uses.
-All propertiesalong Broadway Boulevard should meet modified landscaping regulations withinone year of adoption of this plan.
-This measure would create a more pedestrian friendly environment along Broadway Boulevard and help buffer nearbyresidential areas from non-residential uses.
-[55] Allowing for modified landscape regulations would give the practical relief needed for property owners to create a landscape buffer that reflects the intent of the zoning code. - 4.1.7.
-The historic character of Martineztown/ Santa Barbara should be protected and promoted, including the architectural character and scale of its housing stock, its historically significant buildings, its narrow roads, and traditional development patterns.
+Require all properties along Broadway Boulevard to meet modified landscaping regulations within one year of adoption of this plan.
+This measure would create a more pedestrian friendly environment along Broadway and help buffer nearby residential areas from non-residential uses.
+Allowing for modified regulations would give the practical relief needed for property owners to create a landscape buffer that reflects the intent of the zoning code.
+See Section 6.3 Zoning Code Enforcement. - 4.1.7.
+Protect and promote the historic character of Martineztown-Santa Barbara, including the architectural character and scale of its housing stock, its historically significant buildings, its narrow roads, and traditional development patterns.
+See Appendix B. Historic Properties and Appendix C. Guidelines for Historic Character [pending].